mendiolamj/cg-cloud-foundations-wiki/Terraform-Lab.md

 Let's see how to install and apply the Terraform files so that we can create an EC2 resource via Terraform.
 Here are the steps to take:

-1. Navigate to IAM Users > CloudLearner.
-1. Navigate to the Security Credentials tab and click on the Create access key button (if you don’t have it already with you).
-1. Download and save the generated file on your laptop.
-This file contains secret access keys for your CloudLearner user.
-1. Make sure you have removed the IAM role from your Public EC2 instance.
-1. On the Public EC2 instance, configure your credentials for AWS CLI.
+1. On your Public EC2 instance, configure your credentials for AWS CLI.
 Execute:

 ```console